rafmavrogordatos/WPEducation/README.md

 ## Contributing

 We welcome contributions to the WP Education Plugin!
-If you encounter any issues, have suggestions, or want to contribute code, please visit the [WP Education Plugin GitHub repository](https://github.com/your-repository) for more information.

 ## License